charo-jp/prevAppForFinal/README.md

 * John succeeded in converting data to JSON
 * John working on containerising php
 * Jordan managed to fix OpenStack console not opening for instances
-* Jordan continuing work on java
+* Jordan working on Java demo of potentially different approach to one from James
 * Showed used variables for JSON file to ensure consistency between front and back end
 </td>
 <td>